fitnr/getfars/README.md

 The database tables will be created in a schema named `fars`.

+This will attempt to create a `geometry` column in the `fars.accident` table, but if you're not using PosGIS, that step will fail gracefully.

 ## Example queries

 These queries are meant to demonstrate the relationships between the different tables in FARS.